More than 60 percent of the population 15 years old and over are in the labor force

 b.
 Employed – refers to persons in the labor force who are reported either as at work or with a job or business although not at work.
 Persons at work are those who did some work, even for an hour during the reference period.

 c.
 Unemployed – refers to persons in the labor force who are reported as:

 2. currently available for work; and

-3. looking for work or not looking for work due to the following reasons:
+3. seeking work or not seeking work due to the following reasons:

 i. belief that no work is available, or

 ii. awaiting results of previous job application, or

 iii. because of temporary illness or disability, or